pachyderm/pachyderm/examples/WordCount.md

  If you prefer to use a different host or set up your cluster manually, see [Cluster Deployment](https://github.com/pachyderm/pfs#creating-a-pachyderm-cluster)

 #### Step 6: Add your text files to Pachyderm
-This step should be exactly the same as step 2 except we replace localhost:650 with the `<hostname>` of our EC2 machine.
+This step is exactly the same as step 2 except we replace localhost:650 with the `<hostname>` of one of our EC2 machines.
+Use the hostname of any machine in the cluster and pachyderm will automatically distributed the files across all machines and shards.
 ```shell
 # add a file to the Pachyderm cluster
 $ curl <hostname>/file/data/textfile1 -T your_text_file